 - Dried cranberries: Cranberries and turkey love one another.
 We love their flavor and pop of color.
 Make sure you use dried cranberries, not fresh for this recipe.

 - Scallions: Diced scallions add a subtle sweet and peppery onion flavor without being over-powering.

 - Chow mein noodles: Adds a satisfying crunch to every bite.

 - Almonds: Sliced, toasted almonds add a nutty component.

-- For the dressing: The combination of mayonnaise, milk, apple cider vinegar, mustard, sugar, salt and pepper create a creamy, sweet and tangy balanced dressing.
+- For the dressing: The combination of mayonnaise, milk, apple cider vinegar, honey, mustard, sugar, salt and pepper create a creamy, sweet and tangy balanced dressing.

 How to Make Turkey Salad

 Preparing this Thanksgiving leftover salad could not be easier!
 5 minutes of prep is all you need.

 (Don’t miss the complete printable recipe card below with all the details.)